 UK warns of 'bumpy' post-Brexit transition despite deal

-Four days after sealing a free trade agreement with the European Union, the British government warned businesses to get ready for disruptions and “bumpy moments” when the new rules take effect on Thursday night.
+Four days after sealing a free trade agreement with the European Union, the British Government warned businesses yesterday to get ready for disruptions and “bumpy moments” when the new rules take effect Thursday night.

-Businesses were scrambling Monday to digest the details and implications of the 1,240-page deal sealed by the EU and the UK on Christmas Eve.
+Firms are scrambling to digest the details and implications of the 1,240-page deal sealed by the EU and the UK on Christmas Eve, just a week before the year-end deadline.

-EU ambassadors, meanwhile, gave their unanimous approval Monday to the Brexit trade deal with the UK.
-Germany, which holds the EU presidency, said the decision came during a meeting to assess the Christmas Eve agreement.
+Ambassadors from the 27 EU nations, meanwhile, gave their unanimous approval to the deal yesterday.

-The approval had been expected ever since all EU leaders warmly welcomed it.
-It still needs approval from the EU's legislature, which is expected to come in February.
-The UK's House of Commons is expected to approve it on Wednesday.
+The approval had been expected, since all EU leaders have warmly welcomed the deal, which is designed to put post-Brexit relations between the bloc and former member Britain on reliable footing.

+The agreement has not, however, eliminated the mistrust that festered between Britain and its neighbours during months of fractious negotiations.

+The French presidency said in a statement that France would remain “from the very first day very vigilant” about the implementation of the deal, especially to protect French companies and fisheries “in case the UK disregards its commitments”.

-The agreement, hammered out after nine months of tense negotiations, will ensure Britain and the 27-nation bloc can continue to trade in goods without tariffs or quotas.
-That should help protect the 660 billion pounds (US$894 billion) in annual trade between the two sides, and the hundreds of thousands of jobs that rely on it.
+The agreement, hammered out after more than nine months of tense negotiations, will ensure Britain and the 27-nation bloc can continue to trade in goods without tariffs or quotas.
+That should help protect the 660 billion pounds ($894 billion) in annual trade between the two sides, and the hundreds of thousands of jobs that rely on it.

-Yet an ominous preview of what could happen if UK-EU trade faces heavy restrictions came this month when France briefly closed its border with Britain because of a highly transmissible new variant of the coronavirus sweeping through London and southern England.
-Thousands of trucks were stuck in traffic jams or parked at a disused airfield near the English Channel port of Dover for days and supermarkets warned that some goods, including fresh produce would soon run short.
+Yet an ominous preview of what could happen if UK-EU trade faces heavy restrictions came this month when France briefly closed its border with Britain because of a highly transmissible new variant of the novel coronavirus sweeping through London and southern England.
+Thousands of trucks were stuck in traffic jams or parked at a disused airfield near the English Channel port of Dover for days, and supermarkets warned that some goods, including fresh produce, would soon run short.

 Even after France relented and agreed to let in truckers who tested negative for the virus, the backlog of 15,000 drivers who now needed tests took days to clear.